Can My Dog Escape the Halo Fence? Follow

 There is a Protection Zone that extends about 300 feet (91.4 meters) beyond the boundary of your Halo Fence.
 Your dog will continue to receive Emergency Feedback as long as it is continuing to move away from safety and still within the Protection Zone.

-Note: You can always locate your dog at any time using the My Map feature of the App.
-The collar will provide location updates as long as your phone is on the Internet and your dog's Halo is within AT&T's cellular coverage area, within any configured WiFi areas, or in Bluetooth range of your phone.
-In addition, you will be notified via the Halo App when your dog receives its first Emergency Feedback when leaving the Halo Fence.
+Note: You can view your dog's location using the My Map feature of the App.
+The collar will provide location updates as long as your phone is connected to the Internet and your dog's Halo is connected to the Internet via cellular (AT&T), Wi-Fi, or has a Bluetooth connection to your phone.
+You will be notified via the Halo App when your dog receives its first Emergency Feedback when leaving the Halo Fence.